-- You must have 60 months of service credit.
-This requirement is waived for a member suffering a duty-related injury explained below.
+You must have 60 months of service credit.
+This requirement is waived for a member suffering a duty-related injury (nonhazardous members) or an in-line-of-duty injury (hazardous members) as explained below.

 What is A Duty-Related Injury?

-A duty related injury is a single traumatic event that occurs while the employee is performing the duties of their position; or a single act of violence committed against the employee that is found to be related to his job duties, whether or not it occurs at his job site.
+A duty-related injury is a single traumatic event that occurs while the employee is performing the duties of his position; or a single act of violence committed against the employee that is found to be related to his job duties, whether or not it occurs at his job site.
 The person must be totally and permanently disabled from engaging in any occupation for remuneration or profit as a result of a duty related injury.